MarcoDiaz2000/testing-ruby/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for providing the opportunity to work on this project.
+Gratitude to all contributors and educators for the invaluable resources.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>